pulumi/compliance-policies/docs/public/index.md

 ```

 ✅ Pulumi Premium Policies are structured the same way the provider services and resources are structured,
 making them easy to navigate.
-Consider using a modern IDE to leverage code completion, linting and embeded
+Consider using a modern IDE to leverage code completion, linting and embedded
 code documentation.

 ### Mixed authoring